SlimShadyIAm/ZenYourPython/generators.md

-# Generators and generator expressions
+# Generators and generator expressions [Performance]

 ## Generators
 ### What is this?